EvanWieland/nimbus-jose-jwt/README.md

 * JSON Smart for highly efficient parsing and serialisation of JSON.
 * JCIP for concurrency annotations.
 * [optional] BouncyCastle as an alternative JCA provider.
+* [optional] Tink for EdDSA with Ed25519 and ECDH with X25519.

 For Maven add: